harsh-miv/system-design-primer/README.md

 Pinterest, for example, could have the following microservices: user profile, follower, feed, search, photo upload, etc.

+Monolith Systems (used in stackover flow)

+Pros: Good for small teams, Lesser Moving Parts, Less Duplication, Faster as No RPC(remote procedure call): direct function calls

+Cons: Difficult for new member to understand the code base, more complex deployment as the whole system need to redeploy each time, single point of failure

+Microservices

+Pros: Easier to scale according to need, new member can work on smaller problemns and begin contributing to the project much faster , easier parallel development as services work more independtly in comparison

+Cons: Difficult to design (Too many small services, if a service only talk to one service then both should work as a single service hence good architect are required)

 ### Service Discovery

 Systems such as [Consul](https://www.consul.io/docs/index.html), [Etcd](https://coreos.com/etcd/docs/latest), and [Zookeeper](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) can help services find each other by keeping track of registered names, addresses, and ports.
 [Health checks](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
 Both Consul and Etcd have a built in [key-value store](#key-value-store) that can be useful for storing config values and other shared data.